gardenrobot/lightrutorrent/README.md

 # Light Rutorrent

-A simple, lightweight docker compose that sets up a torrent client with a web interface.
+A lightweight docker compose that sets up a torrent client with a web interface.

 ## Description